motopress/getwid/readme.txt

 == Changelog ==

+= 2.0.7, Mar 29 2024 =
+* Fixed an issue where pagination in post-based blocks didn't work correctly on the static front page.

 = 2.0.6, Mar 20 2024 =
 * Improved Contact Form block - added Group and Columns to allowed child blocks list.
 * Minor bugfixes and improvements.